murali-mongodb/Hello-World/README.md

 # Hello-World
 Training

-I started my training on Github and I'm going to f**k this.
+I started my training on Github and I'm going to do this.